sg893052/sonic-buildimage/platforms/secure_boot/brcm_secure_boot.md

    - If the image is being installed from ONIE or SONiC environment, image install process should be aborted and ONIE or SONiC prompt is returned
    - If the platform is booting up, user is notified about the verification failure and ONIE rescue mode is enabled
  - Only a trusted SONiC-NOS image should be loaded on the machine from SONiC environment
  - Secure boot support should **not** be controlled from ONIE.
-It should only be enabled/disabled from BIOS/EFI environment
+It should only be enabled/disabled from UEFI-BIOS environment

 There are some other requirements which we plan to support in the future e.g.
  - Signing the Linux kernel modules with a sw-vendor key and verify them before loading